suvratapte/suvratapte.github.io/_drafts/consistent-hashing.md

 ## Conclusion

-Consistent hashing is a simple and great caching strategy to make sure your databases are protected from hotspot in a distributed environment.
-Consistent hashing is able to achieve this by getting rid of `number of nodes` as a parameter to hashing.
+* Consistent hashing is a simple and great caching strategy to make sure your databases are protected from hotspot in a distributed environment.

+* Consistent hashing is able to achieve this by getting rid of `number of nodes` as a parameter to hashing.

+* When nodes are added or removed, only `count(keys) / count(nodes)` number of
+keys will be relocated.

+* Many in-memory datastores today use consistent hashing.